 Felling Progress at Aigas Forest

 Aigas Community Forest are thinning 28ha of Scots pine, Douglas Fir, Sitka spruce and Norway spruce in our forest block to the north of the Crask of Aigas.
 Only a very narrow strip above the A831 towards the north of the Forest will be clear felled.
-This is mainly due to deal with road safety.
+This is mainly intended to deal with road safety.
 They will restock this area with native species like birch, rowan and hazel.
 Traffic management will be put in place for a few days and there will be temporarily road closures (approximately 10 minutes closed and then traffic will be cleared before next closure).
 This will probably happen in late October.
 More information on the exact days will follow in September.

 Future Expansion of Wester Balblair